BIO-3505 Ecological Interactions - 10 ECTS

 - Can formulate and raise pertinent and critical questions about trophic ecology and interactions in freshwater and other ecological communities

 - Can integrate, summarize and discuss scientific topics in plenary sessions

 - Can analyze and give oral and written presentations of problems concerning ecology and interactions

 - Can communicate about academic issues, analyses and conclusions in ecology

 Term thesis and oral examination.
 The final grade for the course is based upon a complete evaluation of the Term thesis and the oral exam.
-A graded scale of five marks from A to E for passed and F for failed.
+A graded scale of five marks from A to E for pass and F for fail.

 There will be a re-sit examination for students that did not pass the previous ordinary examination.

 - Campus: Tromsø |

 - Course code: BIO-3505